 Your First Review

-Step 1.
-You type /review --peer JHR paper/main.tex
+What you type: /review --peer JHR paper/main.tex

-Step 2.
-The Editor does a desk review — checks scope, assigns each referee a disposition (Credibility, Policy, Structuralist, etc.) and pet peeves that shape their personality.
+What happens behind the scenes: The editor does a desk review — checks scope, assigns each referee a disposition (Credibility, Policy, Skeptic, etc.) and pet peeves that shape their review personality.
+Two blind referees then review independently: a domain-referee (subject expertise) and a methods-referee (empirical methods).
+Neither sees the other’s report.

 # Editorial Decision --- Journal of Human Resources